 Rebekka’s interview is about her life and art.
 She talks about her family connections in the arts and the satisfaction from engaging children in the hands-on process of sewing and creating.
 Transcript Video

-Bringing a background in retail, Craft Dial came from Kansas in 1987 to be the director of Red Bird Mission Crafts in Beverly, Kentucky.
+Bringing a background in retail, Craig Dial came from Kansas in 1987 to be the director of Red Bird Mission Crafts in Beverly, Kentucky.
 He held his position at the Mission for 27 years.
 The goal of the Mission being to increase income for the rural Southeastern Appalachian community families.
 Craig discussed the role of the Mission in supporting craft producers in the surrounding region in Eastern Kentucky.
 He reviewed his efforts to assist craftspeople in producing high quality crafts, helping them choose their products, purchasing materials at wholesale, pricing their products, and introducing them to computers.

 He talked about how the Mission purchased their crafts and then sold them in the Mission store or at craft shows, both wholesale and retail across the country.
 He covers the role of Methodist churches in supporting the Mission through local shows and helping to reduce costs.
-Video
+Transcript Video

 Elmer Lucille Allen